Taxation & Regulation (REG) Cheat Sheet

 Business Property Deductions & Amortization

-Allows immediate expensing of qualifying business property.
-The maximum deduction for 2024 is $1,220,000.
-The deduction is phased out dollar-for-dollar for property placed in service exceeding $3,050,000.
-The deduction cannot create a net loss.
+Section 179 Deduction Immediate expensing of qualifying business property.
+Maximum deduction is $2,560,000.
+Phased out dollar-for-dollar once property placed in service exceeds $4,090,000.
+Cannot create a net loss.

-Purchased intangibles (goodwill, franchises, trademarks) are amortized using the straight-line method over 180 months (15 years).
+Section 197 Intangibles Purchased intangibles (goodwill, franchises, trademarks, customer lists) are amortized using the straight-line method over 180 months (15 years).

 Depreciation (MACRS)